wcstrickland/csv-importer/skeleton.md

 ## loop over remaining lines
 - [x] range over each record
-- [x] ~~create prepared statement for insertion~~
+- [x] ~~create prepared statement for insertion~~ prepared statements hog connections

 ## concurrency
-- [ ] use UNIX split with os.Command to break the file into chunks that can be concurrently read
+- [x] ~~use UNIX split with os.Command to break the file into chunks that can be concurrently read~~its implemented worker pool is just faster
-- [ ] bundle/embed the 'split' binary into the module to make final binary nonreliant on system level dependencies and cross platform compatible(split works on windows git bash)
+- [x] ~~bundle/embed the 'split' binary into the module to make final binary nonreliant on system level dependencies and cross platform compatible(split works on windows git bash)~~ not going to happen
 - [x] send each row onto a job channel
 - [x] have workers pull jobs
 - [ ] have workers send a result onto a results channel